-**This article is based on a survey, which can be found here.
-Please take the survey if you have not before you continue reading.
-Thank you for your participation!**
+EDIT: This article is based on a short survey, which can be found here.
+Please take the survey before continuing reading.
+Thank you!

-Throughout the holiday season and across the world, one can invariably find elementary school students transforming Gene Autry’s recording of “Rudolph the Red-Nosed Reindeer” into a call-and-response shouting match.
+Throughout the holiday season and across the world, one can invariably find elementary school students transforming the perennially popular “Rudolph the Red-Nosed Reindeer” song into a call-and-response shouting match.
 These little additional lyrics are chanted or shouted at the end of each line of the song.
 An example from the first two lines of the song:

 Children, perfectly synchronized: REINDEER